 When eaten by humans in quantity, the end results of this melamine can be bladder cancer.

-The act or habit of eating things that are not food is called pica in medical and psychological textbooks.
+The act or habit of eating things that are not food is called "pica" in medical and psychological textbooks.
 For children, who learn about the world by putting things into their mouths, pica is really fairly common.
-I remember kids in elementary school eating pencils and erasers... and a few crayons.
+I remember kids in elementary school eating pencils, erasers, paste... and a few crayons.

 Some of the children were bored and some did not realize they were chewing on nonfood items, because they were thinking hard about a test question or a math problem.
 There were a lot of pencils with teeth marks on them elementary school.
 I see them in libraries and college classrooms on occasion even today and they make me laugh.

 Unfortunately, some children do not have breakfast at home and they eat paper and other items, just because they are hungry and need to survive.
 Hopefully, subsidized school and summer breakfast and lunch programs are reaching most of them and they are receiving at least one or two meals a day in school.
 This initiative has helped a lot in the past 20 years.

 One other serious possibility to consider is that pica can be—but not always is—associated with Obsessive-Compulsive Disorder (OCD), but a licensed doctor or other qualified practitioner needs to determine that, with the input of the patient.

 Developmentally, babies—more than elementary school kids—have a period of growth in which they put just about everything they find into their mouths, even their own feet.
 They usually go on to something more exciting that catches their attention and forget what they had in their mouths.
 When a child that has passed this developmental point and is older, but who suddenly begins to eat nonfood items once again, there may be a problem of some kind.
 In this case, there is likely some cause for it that can be found and eliminated, however.